Public Service Event Opportunity: Sunday June 8th, 2025 – Harvest Triathlon – Wareham, MA

 Don Rolph

-Eastern Massachusetts Hospital Net (EMHN) – Saturday 6/3/23 – 1000 AM EDT
+Eastern Massachusetts Hospital Net (EMHN) – Saturday 4/5/25 – 1000 AM ET

-Good evening,
+Good Evening,

-On Saturday June 3, 2023, the South Shore Health Amateur Radio Group will hold an Eastern MA Hospital Net commencing at 10:00AM.
-We realize that the usual locations for some individuals and groups are still unavailable due to ongoing COVID restrictions.
-We encourage everyone who is affected by these restrictions to utilize their home or mobile stations to check into the net.
+We realize that some locations, individuals, and groups may be subject to COVID restrictions.
+We encourage everyone who is affected by these restrictions to utilize their home or mobile stations to check into the net if possible.
+Even if you cannot reach all the systems being used, please check-in on those you can.

-3. DMR -Talkgroup 8851 Time Slot :1 on the following NEDECN repeaters: Boston 449.175 -5.M CC:1, Hingham 146.430 -1.5M CC:1, Bourne 145.200 –0.6M CC:10, Dennis 146.470 -1.5M CC:11, East.
-Falmouth 145.210 -0.600 CC:9, Martha’s Vineyard145.180 -0.600 CC:10, and Walpole 145.380 -0.600 CC:12.
+3. DMR -Talkgroup 8851 Time Slot :1 on the following NEDECN repeaters: Boston 449.175 -5.M CC:1, Hingham 146.430 -1.5M CC:1, Sagamore 145.200 – 0.6M CC:10, Dennis 146.470 -1.5M CC:11, East Falmouth 145.210 -0.600 CC:9, Martha’s Vineyard145.180 -0.600 CC:10, and Walpole 145.380 -0.600 CC:12.

 NET Protocol: Please wait for Net Control to ask for Check-ins.
 When asked to check in please use the standard net check-in procedure which is: Here is.., un-key, wait 3 seconds to check for doubling, then give your or your facilities call sign, your first name, and your facility’s name.